Does anyone like to be told what to do?

 When my father was born, there were 1.5 billion people on this one planet.
 When I was born, there were a few over 3 billion.
 Now there are 7 billion.
 Of these 7 billion, I am told, 90% live in the Eastern Hemisphere and only a paltry 700 million souls live in North and South America combined.
 And we’re complaining?

-More than a few years ago in the Alyeska Pipeline days, I had a beer at an Alaskan bar outside Juneau.
+More than a few years ago in my Alyeska Pipeline days, I had a beer at an Alaskan bar outside Juneau.
 Seated next to me was a plaid-shirted grizzler who had moved to Alaska because his home state of Montana had gotten too crowded and had too many rules for his liking.

 As an aside, he boasted that he had killed over a thousand eagles in his day.
 His reason was that they ate salmon and he saw them as competition.
 Luckily for me, at the time I was amidst a 22 year abstention from eating fellow vertebrates, and so, not being a competitor for his salmon, I didn’t feel immediately endangered … other than spiritually.